DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 You need to know if your students have understood what you’ve just taught them and how you can assess this as part of your lesson.

 ### Adaptive teaching
-Adaptive teaching is how you adjust your teaching if your students have not understood something.
+You'll adapt your lesson planning based on your class and their needs.
+Understanding what these are will inform the ways you tweak your lessons and how you might adjust your teaching if your students have not understood something.

 ### Schemes of work
 Some schools will use specific schemes of work – this is where each lesson is part of a wider, structured plan of how subjects will be delivered.